 Special Needs Planning

-Attorney Bobbi Thury is a member of the Academy of Special Needs Planners and does government benefits planning, like Medicaid planning, so she has the ability to provide the particular guidance in a constantly evolving field of law to help families do proper special needs planning.
+Co-founder and Sioux Falls estate planning attorney Bobbi Thury is a member of the Academy of Special Needs Planners and does government benefits planning, like Medicaid planning.
+That means she has the ability and training to provide expert guidance in a constantly evolving field of law.

 Special Needs Estate Planning Online Resource Center

 Planning for your loved one with special needs requires extensive research to become a well-educated advocate.
-You will want to keep up-to-date on the latest medical, educational, financial, and legal changes.
-Legacy Law Firm, P.C. provides assistance to you and your family in addressing your unique concerns.
+You will want to stay on top of the latest medical, educational, financial, and legal changes.
 We hope this Special Needs Resource Center provides you with a quick reference to find the additional resources you may need.